simeononsecurity/simeononsecurity.ch/content/articles/demystifying-blockchain-security_-more-than-just-cryptocurrency/index.en.md

 ### Cryptography: Safeguarding Transactions and Identities

 [Cryptography plays a crucial role](https://blockgeeks.com/guides/zero-knowledge-proofs/) in ensuring the security of transactions and identities on the blockchain.
-By employing cryptographic techniques, sensitive information is protected from unauthorized access and tampering. **Encryption** is used to secure the content of transactions, making it unreadable to anyone without the proper decryption key. **Digital signatures** are used to verify the authenticity and integrity of transactions, ensuring that they have not been altered in transit.
-Additionally, **hash functions** are employed to create unique identifiers for transactions, making it virtually impossible to modify the data without detection.
+By employing cryptographic techniques, sensitive information is protected from unauthorized access and tampering. **Encryption** is used to secure the content of transactions, making it unreadable to anyone without the proper decryption key. **Digital signatures** are used to verify the authenticity and integrity of transactions, ensuring that they haven't been altered in transit.
+Also, **hash functions** are employed to create unique identifiers for transactions, making it virtually impossible to modify the data without detection.

 ### Network Security: Preventing Unauthorized Access

 Network security is a critical aspect of blockchain systems, as it ensures that only authorized entities can access and participate in the network.
 By implementing robust security measures, blockchain networks can prevent unauthorized access and protect the integrity of the data stored on the blockchain.
 One of the key features of blockchain technology is its decentralized nature, which means that the blockchain records transactions across multiple computers.
 This [distributed architecture](https://original.newsbreak.com/@catherine-miller-1810930/3251487045484-demystifying-blockchain-a-comprehensive-guide-to-decentralized-technology-and-cryptocurrencies) makes it difficult for malicious actors to tamper with the data or gain control over the network.
-Additionally, cryptographic techniques such as public-key encryption and digital signatures are used to secure transactions and verify the identity of participants.
+Also, cryptographic techniques such as public-key encryption and digital signatures are used to secure transactions and verify the identity of participants.
 These cryptographic mechanisms provide a strong layer of protection against unauthorized access and ensure the authenticity and integrity of the data on the blockchain.

 ### Smart Contract Auditing: Mitigating Vulnerabilities